temporalio/documentation/docs/app-dev-context/list-filter.md

 - An Advanced List Filter API may take longer than expected if it is retrieving more than 10 million Workflow Executions.

 - A `ListWorkflow` API supports pagination.
-  Use the page token in the following call to retrieve the next page; continue until the page token is `null`/`nil`.
+  Use the page token in the following call to retrieve the next page; continue until the page token is `null` or `nil`.

 - To efficiently count the number of Workflow Executions, use the `CountWorkflow` API.